sdc/moodle-local_leapwebservices/readme.md

 **Note:** The `<SINGLE>` element will appear as many times as there are assignments assigned to *USERNAME*.

+## To Do

+* After the 2.7 upgrade, check and test all web services thoroughly on a fresh 2.7 instance, rewriting the documentation if necessary.

 ## History

 * 2014-05-09, v0.3.7: fixed (more) deprecated function warnings.